b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Under Technologies & Languages add the programming languages, technologies (like Git, AWS, any special command line stuff, etc.) & frameworks (like Rails, React, PyTorch) you've used in your classes and projects and feel comfortable with.
 These will be important keywords for Recruiters, application reviewers, and AIs.

- - Make sure that you have a LinkedIn account, and it contains all the information you're putting into the master resume.
+ - Make sure that you have a LinkedIn account, and it contains all the information you're putting into the primary resume.
 Ideally with a professional headshot.

-### 2. Practicing for interviews
+### 2. Practicing for interviews (3-5 weeks)
   - You want to make sure your programming fundamentals are sound, which means reviewing a lot of material from the intro CS classes:
       - Data Structures: Hash Tables, Linked Lists, Stacks, Queues, Trees, Tries, Graphs, Vectors, Heaps.
       - Algorithms: Quick Sort, Merge Sort, Binary Search, BreadthFirst Search, Depth-First Search.
-      - Concepts: Big-O Time, Big-O Space, Recursion & Memoization, Probability, Bit Manipulation.
+      - Concepts: Big-O Time, Big-O Space, Recursion & Memoization, Probability.

   - When I was interviewing, this meant going through the first 4 chapters of [cracking the coding interview](https://blog.pragmaticengineer.com/the-pragmatic-engineers-resume-template/).
 Nowadays you might find a structured set of exercises on Leetcode or a diff online coding website.

   - Ideally you would dedicate at least 2 weeks to reviewing these, it'll make you feel a lot more confident in any first round technical interviews.
 Hard to do mid semester, so def try to do it over winter break.

-  - If you're interested in a specialty (distributed systems, machine learning), defniitely investigate interview prep for those specialties.
-For example, in ML that might include gradient descent, implementing a classifier over MNIST, etc.
+  - If you're interested in a specialty (distributed systems, machine learning, design), defniitely investigate other interview prep for those specialties.
+For example, in ML that might include implementing a gradient descent algorithm, a classifier over MNIST, etc.

-## Sourcing Companies
+## Sourcing Companies (1-3 days)
  - First, make a Companies google sheet with the following columns
     - **Company Name**
     - **Priority (High or Low)**